edgelesssys/marblerun/docs/service-mesh.md

 # Confidential Service Mesh

-A service mesh is a dedicated infrastructure layer for facilitating service-to-service communications between microservices.
+A service mesh is an infrastructure layer for managing, observing, and securing communications in a container-based cluster.
+In the Kubernetes world, [Istio](https://istio.io), [HashiCorp Consul](https://www.consul.io/), and [Linkerd](https://linkerd.io/) are the most popular general-purpose service meshes.
-In the world of confidential computing, we are talking about confidential microservices.
-On top of the usual features that come with a service mesh, a confidential microservice architecture has additional challenges that a confidential service mesh needs to address:

-* How to authenticated services to each other using remote attestation?
+When we started looking into the concept of *confidential microservices*, we realized that there are additional challenges and requirements for service meshes in the conext of confidential computing.

-* How to authenticate a microservice architecture to the outside world with remote attestation?
+* How to make an entire cluster or distributed app verifiable in a meaningful way from the outside?
-    * How to do remote attestation with a distributed application?
+* How to establish secure connections to a distributed app based on this?
-    * How to do remote attestation with heterogeneous hardware in a cluster?
-    * How to provide authentication between clients and the application on the trusted computing base.
+* How to establish secure connections between services within a cluster based on remote attestation?
-* How to seal data that services can be restarted and migrated on different nodes?
+* How to securely and safely restart and migrate services between nodes?

-In short, a confidential microservice should implement an infrastructure layer that enables a confidential microservice application to be used, managed, and deployed with the ease of a confidential monolith.
+Ultimately, a *confidential service mesh* should enable *distributed confidential apps* that can be used, managed, and deployed with the ease of a *confidential monolith*.

-## Implementation
+## Approach

-Most general-purpose service meshes are implemented using a sidecar proxy.
+Most general-purpose service meshes are implemented using so-called *sidecars*.
+The most prevalent sidecar is probably [Envoy](https://www.envoyproxy.io/).
-These proxies intercept and control all inbound and outbound network communication between microservices in the service mesh.
-They are often referred to as the data plane, in relation to the so-called control plane.
+In essence, sidecars are network proxies that are injected into *pods* running application containers.
+Sidecars observe, control, and often encrypt the network communication between application containers.
+Sidecars are often referred to as the data plane, in relation to the so-called control plane.
-The control plane manages and configures proxies to route traffic, enforce policies, and collect telemetry.
+The control plane manages and configures the sidecars to route traffic, enforce policies, and collect stats.

-In terms of the microservice architecture, the service and its sidecar proxy form a single atomic instance.
-That means communications between them can be neglected and the sidecar is entirely transparent to its service.
+Security-wise, conventional service meshes focus on protecting data in transit between application containers.
-Confidential applications require a more careful evaluation of the implications the service mesh layer has on the application's security properties.
+In contrast, distributed confidential apps require a more comprehensive approach and careful consideration of security implications.

-Edgeless Mesh implements a confidential service mesh by injecting the data-plane logic directly into the service's secure enclave.
-That way we can ensure the confidentiality and integrity of communications from end-to-end between confidential services.
-A sidecar proxy could only ensure the confidentiality of data between the proxy endpoints but would expose data in the communication from sidecar to service.
+In summary, Marblerun takes the following approach.

+* Instead of relying on separate sidecars, Marblerun injects the data-plane logic directly into the application logic running inside secure enclaves.
+Through this tight coupling, secure connections always terminate inside secure enclaves.
+We refer to containers running such enclaves as *marbles*.
-Edgeless Mesh guarantees that the topology of your distributed app adheres to a manifest specified in simple JSON.
-Edgeless Mesh verifies the integrity of services, bootstraps them, and sets up encrypted connections between them.
+* Before bootstrapping marbles, Marblerun verifies their integrity using Intel SGX remote attestation primitives.
+This way, Marblerun is able to guarantee that the topology of a  distributed confidential app adheres to the cluster's effective *manifest*.
+Such a manifest is defined in simple JSON and is set once.
-To keep things simple, Edgeless Mesh acts as certificate authority and issues one concise remote attestation statement for your whole distributed app.
-This can be used by anyone to verify the integrity of your distributed app.
+* Marblerun acts as certificate authority for all marble-based services and issues one concise remote attestation statement for the entire cluster.
+This can be used by anyone to verify the integrity of a distributed confidential app.